grycap/im/doc/gitbook/rest-api.md

   of VM IDs, all the VMs of this list will be undeployed.
 The `context` parameter is optional and is a flag to specify if the contextualization step will be launched just after the VM addition.
-  Accetable values: yes, no, true, false, 1 or 0.
+  Acceptable values: yes, no, true, false, 1 or 0.
 If not specified the flag is set to True.
 If the operation has been performed successfully the return value is an empty string.